 This feature will save you some time because you won't need to open the Surfshark app and click any button to connect to Surfshark servers.

-If you turn the auto-connect feature on, your devices will connect to the VPN as soon as it finds the Wi-Fi or ethernet network.
+If you turn on Auto-connect, your device will connect to the VPN as soon as it finds the Wi-Fi or ethernet connection.